danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 ## Running attempt #2: Laser data, no Odometer, static positioning of the robot

+**Note:**

+We later found out that the IMU was supplied at the wrong coordination frame - it was rotated to the optical camera coordinate system.
+This led us to wrongly blame the lack of external odometer data as the source of the inaccuracy of the mapping.
+Obviously, localization using range-data is an important part of SLAM, and this point was over-looked at this early attempt.

+To see a proper example with localization and accurate mapping, please refer to the latest running attempts.

 The conversion to Laser data was made using the [depthimage-to-laserscan](https://wiki.ros.org/depthimage_to_laserscan) package.